 That's fine, just let StArt Faire know one issue in advance.
 If there is an emergency that makes an early notification of leaving impossible don't sweat it, you've got more important things to worry about if that's the case.

 Perfectly okay!
-Just keep it within a PG13 rating.
+Just don't make it pornographic~

 Always be respectful and courteous when writing about a creator and their work, and make sure to get the creator's permission before writing about anything relating to them.

 Please take a look at our article examples for what the bare minimum is for acceptance.
 We aren't expecting magazine professional design, so a little color and pictures can go a long way.
 If it's an issue of lacking programs, please check out our Resources link; we have a lot of free programs listed that can help you in your design work.
 If you're still unsure on what to do, please contact firstname.lastname@example.org